philclifford/quickemu-docs/quickemu.1-10-macOSguests.md

     when you delete lots of data inside macOS.
-    - To enable TRIM, open the Terminal application and type the following command followed by pressing command on the hard disk when files are deleted:
+    - To enable TRIM, open the Terminal application and type the following command followed by pressing
+        <kbd>enter</kbd> to tell macos to use the TRIM command on the hard disk when files are deleted:

 ``` shell
 sudo trimforce enable